Dylan-Beppu-SPU/Bash-test/README.md

 # Bash Test

-made to work on a linux envierment run "./test.sh"
+made to work on a linux envierment.

+run "./test.sh"